jasonsonthanhngo/jasonsonthanhngo/README.md

 ## 🔗 Portfolio Website

-Explore more of my work on my [Portfolio Website](https://jasonngo-portfolio.vercel.app/)!
+Explore more of my work on my <a href="https://jasonngo-portfolio.vercel.app/" target="_blank">Portfolio Website</a> !

 ## 🌟 Featured Project
 ### 👀 I’m interested in working towards creating software that makes life easier and more meaningful.